HashirX-ux/Pacman/README.md

 ## Credits:

-built by me for Hack Club Horizons. the tile map layout was AI-generated since i could not for the life of me get the math right by hand, and i leaned on AI for some of the CSS animation syntax + fixing a bunch of my own typos along the way (turns out `box-shadow` and `box-sizing` are, in fact, different properties). everything else — the actual game logic, collision handling, all of it — i wrote and debugged myself.

-thanks for checking it out, go eat some dots or whatever you prefer bro/bri..
+built by me for Hack Club Horizons. the tile map layout was AI-generated since i could not for the life of me get the math right by hand, and i leaned on AI for some of the CSS animation syntax + fixing a bunch of my own typos along the way turns out box-shadow and box-sizing are in fact different properties.... everything else — the actual game logic collision handling, all of it i wrote and debugged myself... thanks for checking it out, go eat some dots or whatever you prefer bro/bri..